paultgriffiths/LCLUC_box_model_training/README.md

 The [Jupyter](https://anaconda.org/anaconda/jupyter) notebooks are made available and are copyright of Dr Paul Griffiths, please contact me before distributing using the contact details available through this site.

+Best thing is to download the src directory via the 'Download' option as a zip file and then edit on your own machine.